-Most patients go back home when they leave hospital and Home First aims to help you get home from hospital by working together to support you to regain and maintain your independence in your own home.
+Most patients go home when they leave hospital.
+You may be supported by Home First, this is a service which aims to get you home from hospital, working with you to regain and maintain your independence in your own home.

-If community support services are needed, these can be arranged.
-For example, if your care needs can best be met in a community hospital, we will find and transfer you to the first available bed.
-There are six community hospitals in Oxfordshire, so the first available bed may not be the one closest to where you live.
+If community support services are needed these can be arranged, for example, if your care needs can best be met in a community hospital, we will find and transfer you to the first available bed.
+There are six community hospitals in Oxfordshire, so the first available bed may not be the closest to where you live.
 However, if your needs are more complex and returning home from hospital is no longer appropriate for you, our multi-disciplinary team will support you and your family to make suitable discharge arrangements.